 Reporting assignments have taken me to India, sub-Saharan Africa, South Korea, the Western Pacific, the South Pacific, and various locales within the US, including 27 years as a staff writer and freelancer in Hawaii.

-As a communications consultant for the Cornell Alliance for Science, I’m currently directing an international editorial team and creating multimedia materials about public sector crop biotechnology, sustainable agriculture, food security, climate change, social justice issues, and the dynamics of anti-GMO activism.
-I’ve also trained journalists in Tanzania and helped contingents of international farmers improve their communications skills.
+As managing editor for the Cornell Alliance for Science, I’m currently directing an international editorial team and creating multimedia materials about public sector crop biotechnology, sustainable agriculture, food security, climate change, social justice issues, and the dynamics of anti-GMO activism.
+I’ve also trained journalists in Tanzania and helped contingents of international farmers and scientists improve their communications skills.

 I currently reside in Santa Fe, New Mexico, where I am fond of hiking, red chile, yoga, and exploring the wide open landscapes of the southwest.